evenhh/mygit/readme.txt

-git is a free software which is used for version control
+git is a free software which is used for distributed version control  system